Mounir Lazzez

-Mounir Lazzez (born November 16, 1987) is a Tunisian former mixed martial artist who competes in the Welterweight division.
+Mounir Lazzez (born November 16, 1987) is a Tunisian former mixed martial artist who competed in the Welterweight division.
 A professional fighter since 2012, he is the first fighter who was born and raised in an Arab country to be signed to the UFC.

 Background

 Born in the major port town of Sfax in the South East of Tunisia, it was Mounir Lazzez highlights that lead to him being the first fighter that was born and raised in an Arab country to be signed to the UFC.
 Indeed, it was after Dana White watched Mounir Lazzez highlights whilst sitting in a restaurant that he was so impressed that he decided to sign him to the UFC.
 A friend of Lazzez had recognized the UFC president Dana White at a restaurant in Las Vegas in the United States of America and took the opportunity to show Mounir Lazzez highlights to him, and White being immediately impressed by the footage took the next steps to sign him to the UFC as soon as possible.

 He started MMA classes at the age of 15 in Tunisia, when his parents decided to put him in martial arts because he was being bullied.
 After competing on the regional and national level, he moved to Canada to focus on his wrestling, spending from 2009 until 2011 there until a business opportunity lured him to Dubai.